RonTrace/lifeline/README.md

 LifeLine is a VS Code extension that provides seamless integration with OpenAI's o1.
 It gives you access to senior-level AI assistance for your coding tasks, acting like an expert developer at your fingertips.
 The extension automatically creates and manages a history of your interactions in markdown files, making it easy to track and reference your AI conversations.

+**Note:** This extension requires your own OpenAI API key to function.
+The API key is used to access OpenAI's o1 model for providing expert coding assistance.

 ![Screenshot](lifeline.png)

 ## Usage